 medicines that affect the specific neurotransmitters acetylcholine, GABA, and dopamine.

-Other medicines that your healthcare provider might prescribe are anticonvulsants
+Other medicines that your provider might prescribe are anticonvulsants or injections

 You may need surgery to treat dystonia, especially if you aren't able to manage symptoms

 with medicine.
 Surgery on the muscles or tendons can release the muscle contractures

 in some cases.
 But surgery can have negative consequences, such as destroying parts

 of your brain.
 Nerve injections can temporarily release the muscle tension as well.

 Stimulators (deep brain stimulation therapy) can be placed in the brain to help control

 New ways to manage stress